Internet-Draft Unaffiliated BFD Echo October 2024

 All Security Considerations from [RFC5880] and [RFC5881] apply.

-As stated in Section 2, in order to avoid unset values being a potential vector for disclosure of uninitialized memory, all fields of the Unaffiliated BFD Echo packet SHOULD be populated with a certain value, even if some of the fields are ignored on receipt.
+As stated in Section 2, in order to avoid unset values being a potential vector for disclosure of uninitialized memory, all fields of the Unaffiliated BFD Echo packet MUST be populated with a certain value, even if some of the fields are ignored on receipt.

 6. IANA Considerations